WLS-SD/mysql_for_android/README.md

 pkg install git -y && git clone https://github.com/WLS-SD/mysql_for_android && cd mysql_for_android && chmod +x ipp_se.sh && ./ipp_se.sh
 ```

+# Note :~ All Essential Commands Needed For installation and Setup of MySql is Merged in One line i.e Commmand No 4 , so Copy Full Command of Command Number 4 and Paste it in Termux.

-## it will ask to set your Database password so please Enter your New Password and Verify it , or you can keep password blank ( To keep Password blank Just Click enter button without typing Password
+## it will ask to set your Database password so please Enter your New Password and Verify it , or you can keep password blank ( To keep Password blank Just Click enter button without typing Password).

 Command 5:~
 ```